 Jeevika Free continuously advocates at the state and national level for the enforcement of anti-slavery laws.
 At the same time, they work in villages to raise awareness of the laws, promote education, as well as teach people how to manage their finances - effectively breaking the cycle of bonded labor.
-As of early 2019, 10,043 women and 2,135 men across Karnataka were part of savings and credit self-help groups set up with the support of Jeevika Free.
+As of mid-2019, 7,303 women and men across Karnataka were part of savings and credit self-help groups set up with the support of Jeevika Free.
 Since its inception, Jeevika Free helped free over 30,000 women and men.